boydavidtaga/neiro.io/_posts/2018-04-28-elixir-code-quality-tools-and-checks.md

 ## mix format --check-formatted

-Elixir 1.6 introduced yet another one useful tool - the formatter.
+Elixir 1.6 introduced yet another useful tool - the formatter.
 After that we can keep our codebase consistent in one uniform code style without any contradictions.
-In the real life, not everyone uses the formatter and we need to force this option by running `mix format` task with the `--check-formatted` option during CI.
+However, in the real life, not everyone uses the formatter and we need to force this option by running `mix format` task with the `--check-formatted` option during CI.

 ```elixir